 No, I understood.

-If you had somebody who is ex-mil, you know, law enforcement there and he wasn't a teacher and the students realized that he was there in order to do the guarding, that dramatically reduces his effectiveness.
+If you had somebody who is ex-military, you know, law enforcement there and he wasn't a teacher and the students realized that he was there in order to do the guarding, that dramatically reduces his effectiveness.

-I'm talking about though, John, a full comprehensive security assessment.
+I'm talking about, though, John, a full comprehensive security assessment.

 Right.

-And a full comprehensive that would mean, okay, where are the areas of vulnerability?
+And a full comprehensive, that would mean, okay, where are the areas of vulnerability?

 How does somebody that shouldn't be on the property get on the property?

-Uh that would mean that, you know, kids have, like, for example, I have ideas to get into the buildings that I get into.
+That would mean that, you know, kids have, like, for example, I have ideas to get into the buildings that I get into.

 I have to show my license.

-I don't think it's just it's not any different if we really want to stop it.
+I don't think it's just, it's not any different if we really want to stop it.

 I think there's a solution.

-Uh Joe, let me bring you into this equation.
+Joe, let me bring you into this equation.

 Do you like any of these ideas and tell us specifically what you work on?